-Baidu third-quarter profit more than doubles
+Baidu sees current-quarter revenue below estimates, shares drop

 ($1 = 6.64 yuan)

-Reporting by Munsif Vengattil in Bengaluru and Cate Cadell in Beijing; Editing by Shounak Dasgupta
+Reporting by Munsif Vengattil in Bengaluru and Cate Cadell in Beijing; Editing by Sriraj Kalluvila; Editing by Shounak Dasgupta